 A litigant who loses before a three judge panel can ask an “en banc” panel of that court to reconsider the panel’s decision or can appeal to the United States Supreme Court.
 As a practical matter, however, the three judge panels almost always have the final word on a particular case.

 An en banc panel is comprised of all the active judges of the relevant court of appeals (and sometimes semi-retired “senior” judges), except in the Ninth Circuit which, because it has so many judges, has en banc panels composed of eleven randomly selected judges.
 But en banc rehearings are rarely allowed.
-One study found that en banc review was granted to only about 0.2% of the cases handled by the courts of appeals.
+One study by the Federal Bar Council found that en banc review was granted to only about 0.2% of the cases handled by the courts of appeals.
 The Second Circuit, which hears appeals from district courts in New York, Connecticut and New Hampshire, is especially stingy with en banc review—it has recently allowed such review in less than 0.03% of the cases it has handled.

 Moreover, while Supreme Court review of a court of appeals decision is a theoretical possibility, the Supreme Court has discretion as to whether or not to hear such appeals and only rarely does so.
 While the courts of appeals hear a total of about 30,000 appeals each year, the Supreme Court annually hears only about 100 appeals from both the courts of appeals and state courts.